Ale1/Splashdown/README.md

 # Splashdown
 A Unity open-source splash and icon tool that will generate custom icons with user-provided text.
 Allows for dynamic scripted content and to be incorporated into your build pipeline.

-Its purpose is to aid in quick iteration of unity mobile games, and allow no-code team members such as external Q.A testers, designers and general playtesters to quickly identify the app they are testing on their mobile device.
+Its purpose is to aid in quick iteration of unity mobile games, and allow no-code team members such as Q.A testers, designers and general playtesters to quickly identify the build variant that is installed on their mobile device.
-A quick glimpse at the generated icons and logos can give build information without the need for opening the app or creating custom unity splashes.
+A quick glimpse at the generated icons and logos can give build release information without the need for opening the app or creating custom unity splashes.
+The customizable text can be used to show things like date, author, build version, unity version, short release notes, beta tags, disclaimers, copyright notices, etc.

 | ![splashdown1](https://github.com/Ale1/Splashdown/assets/4612160/292d322b-bc9f-4154-a9ba-581f51c466ca) | ![IMG_B492065383A8-1](https://github.com/Ale1/Splashdown/assets/4612160/9f02fcfd-6790-4f02-abb6-71b9c405ff01) |